Updated June 2, 2026

 When ChatGPT answers from its base model — the large language model trained on a fixed corpus — it can only draw on information up to its training knowledge cutoff.
 Content published after that cutoff won't appear in base model responses no matter how authoritative the source.
 For most business queries, however, ChatGPT defaults to or supplements with live search, particularly when the query has time-sensitive or specific factual elements.

-Why the 58-Minute Window Matters Competitively
+Why the Near-Real-Time Window Matters Competitively

 How to Optimize for Fast ChatGPT Citation